Anutka777/youtube-page/README.md

 # youtube-page
-Replica of Youtube page with HTML and CSS
+Replica of Youtube page

+* Using HTML and CSS only
+* Embedded video
+* Responsive
+* Animated